Is Mindfulness a Leadership Trait?

 We have a library of practices to help strengthen your meditation practice.
 Download the Roundglass app to find what's right for you.

-- When leaders show up emotionally ready and aware, they can cultivate empathy and genuinely engage with curiosity and compassion.
+• When leaders show up emotionally ready and aware, they can genuinely engage with curiosity and compassion.

-- Mindfulness tools can help increase attention through reducing our own stress and cultivating awareness.
+• Mindfulness tools can help increase attention by reducing stress and cultivating awareness.